 If the price suddenly drops rapidly, a going down signal pops.
 As you can imagine, this can happen right after a break-down signal or unexpectedly.

-How we trade: While rapid declines can be seen as an opportunity to open a buy/long position at a low price, it is often impossible to know how close we are to the bottom.
+How to trade: While rapid declines can be seen as an opportunity to open a buy/long position at a low price, it is often impossible to know how close we are to the bottom.
 Going down signals can be a sign to close it and realize our profit if we have a short position that has been opened before.

 If a coin’s trading volume suddenly rises, a sudden volume signal pops.
 An unexpected spike in volume is a useful signal to make a trade decision as it can often be followed by rapid price action.